All-women shortlist

 All-women shortlists (AWS) is an affirmative action practice intended to increase the proportion of female Members of Parliament (MPs) in the United Kingdom, allowing only women to stand in particular constituencies for a particular political party.
-Only the Labour Party and Liberal Democrats currently use this practice.
-However, Labour abandoned the shortlist for general election purposes in March 2022.
+Labour abandoned the shortlist for general election purposes in March 2022.
 Political parties in other countries, such as South Korea and various Latin American countries, have used practices analogous to AWS, especially in relation to government sex quotas.

 United Kingdom

 Background

 In the 1990s, women constituted less than 10% of MPs in the House of Commons of the UK Parliament.
 Political parties used various strategies to increase female representation, including encouraging women to stand and constituency associations to select them, and providing special training for potential female candidates.

 Another strategy, the creation of all-women shortlists, is a positive discrimination strategy making it compulsory for selection of women candidates in some constituencies.

 For the 1992 general election, the Labour Party had a policy of ensuring there was at least one statutory female candidate on each of its shortlists, however few of these women were successful in being selected in winnable seats (seats within a 6% swing).
 Following polling that suggested women were less likely to vote Labour than men, the party introduced All-women shortlists at their 1993 annual conference.